NH License Requirements

 This license allows a person to hunt deer during the archery season, and wildlife during the open season, using a bow as your weapon.
 An archery deer tag is issued with this license.
 You may not purchase a Special Archery Deer permit without an Archery license.
 Learn more.

 - Effective 2017: Persons 68 years or older holding a NH archery license under RSA 208:5, may use a crossbow as an alternative to a traditional bow during the archery deer season without obtaining an additional permit.
-Not valid for any other species or seasons.

 Special Deer Archery